CSE482Winter2021/Team-NaviBuzz/README.md

 ### Bug List
 - App seems to time out during RecordPathActivity if it runs too long
-- After RecordPathActivity crashes, upon openeing it again hitting "Start Path" btn will crash (propbably because it shouldn't be enabled yet)
+- After RecordPathActivity crashes, upon openeing it again hitting "Start Path" button will crash (probably because it shouldn't be enabled yet)
 - ~"Confirm Landmark" button on replay path screen does nothing~
-- Waypoint list on ReplayPathActivity does not respond to replaying path (should delete cards once user has passed their points)
+- Waypoint list on ReplayPathActivity should delete cards once user has passed their points)
 - ~"Stop Path" currently only capable of fully stoping path, would be useful to be able to pause~
 - ~using a duplicate path name for a new path fully crashes the app, should be an error message~
 - path name gets saved even if user never records path